USACO Training & Competition Results

 USACO Preparation & Training

-We've previously written extensively about our USACO Training Program, how the contest is structured, and what we cover in our courses for USACO Bronze, Silver, and Gold.
+We've previously written extensively about our USACO Training Program, how the contest is structured, and what we cover in our courses for USACO levels Bronze, Silver, and Gold to prepare students for this programming competition.
 Here, we write further about the structured approach our Juni instructors are trained in to work with their students on USACO problems.

 USACO Problems: Structured Approach